mlammens/ENS-610/Meeting-4-Ecosystems-Notes.md

 * **Q** The authors here note that Tansley in 1935 encouraged the inclusion of humans and their impacts into ecosystems.
 How does this compare to how you all learned about ecosystems, or how you perceive ecosystems, or how you think the public perceives ecosystems?
 * Cite section on page 3, start of "Types of Models", beginning with "One common focus of ecosystem models is energy."
 * **Q** How does this relate to biogeochemical cycles?
 * In the paper, there is the mention of "ecological economics".
-This is related closely to the concepts of ecosystem services noted in the lecture slides.
+This is related closely to the concepts of ecosystem services.
 	* **Q** What do you think are some of benefits and challenges of ecosystem services?

-* **Q** Considering the "Domain of Model" section, let's define the domain of a model that we would use to investigate the issues associated with the Klamath Lakes system discussed in Carson

 * **Q** The authors point out that recent research suggests that "persistent ecosystems often contain negative feedback loops" -- why?
-Are there feedback loops assocaited with the impacts of introductions of insecticides / pesticieds?

-* **Q** What's the difference between equilibirum and non-equilibrium ecosystem models, and what does the choice of using one or the other say about assumptions regarding the consistancy of an ecosystem
+* **Q** What's the difference between equilibrium and non-equilibrium ecosystem models, and what does the choice of using one or the other say about assumptions regarding the consistency of an ecosystem
 * **Q** Do we think the use of ecosystem as metaphor is useful?

+## Case study discussions and LO work

+### Meeting 4 case studies

+* Gulf of Mexico Dead Zone - Smith, C. (2017, August 2).
+New Jersey-Size “Dead Zone” Is Largest Ever in Gulf of Mexico.
+National Geographic. https://www.nationalgeographic.com/news/2017/08/gulf-mexico-hypoxia-water-quality-dead-zone/
+* CO2 impacts of 2018 California Wildfires - Berwyn, B. (2018, August 23).
+How Wildfires Can Affect Climate Change (and Vice Versa).
+InsideClimate News. https://insideclimatenews.org/news/23082018/extreme-wildfires-climate-change-global-warming-air-pollution-fire-management-black-carbon-co2

+#### Case study guiding scenarios

+* Gulf of Mexico Dead Zone - you are planning to lobby the USDA to request that the enact a series of policies to mitigate the impacts of eutrification in the Gulf of Mexico.
+What are the key points of your science-based policies?

+* CO2 impacts of 2018 California Wildfires - you are asked to weigh-in on the debate as to whether climate change or land management has a greater impact on fire severity in the American West.
+In actuality, this is a multi-faceted and complex issue.
+What are the key points you would raise in addressing this debate?

+### Instructor-established Learning Objectives for Ecosystems - Energy, Cycles, and Earth Systems

+* Describe the biogeochemical cycles that are most immediately related to the case study.
+* Identify human perturbations to the biogeochemical cycles related to the case study, and describe how those perturbations contributed to the environmental problem presented
+* Identify and describe the major Earth systems (atmospheric wind currents, ocean currents, etc.) that related to the case study.